zq1335030905/Book-for-Programmer/README.md

 # Book for Programmer ![](https://img.shields.io/badge/license-MIT-blue)

 This is a project of programmer basic learning book list and pdf.
-Because of the size limitation, I put some download link below.
+All pdf are shared by BaiDuYun link.
 The list include：
 ## c++
 ##### 1.《c++ primer forth editor中文版》